Kamso Mara

-Youssouf Kamso Mara (born 24 December 1994) is a Guinean professional footballer who last played as a midfielder for the Czech club Slovan Liberec.
+Youssouf Kamso Mara (born 24 December 1994) is a Guinean professional footballer who plays as a midfielder.

-Professional career
+Club career

 Mara began his career in France before moving to the Czech Republic with Vlašim.
-He made his professional debut with Vlašim in a 2-1 Czech National Football League win over FK Baník Sokolov on 30 July 2017.
+He made his professional debut with Vlašim in a 2–1 Czech National Football League win over Baník Sokolov on 30 July 2017.
 On 18 July 2018, Mara transferred to Slovan Liberec.
+On 15 August 2023, Mara signed a one-year contract with option with Zbrojovka Brno.

 International career

 Born in Guinea, Mara is of Ivorian descent.
-Mara debuted for the Guinea national football team in a 1-0 friendly loss to Comoros on 12 October 2019.
+Mara debuted for the Guinea national team in a 1–0 friendly loss to Comoros on 12 October 2019.